-When I started out my destination wedding planning business, I had no idea that this beautiful couple pictured above would inspire me to become a wedding officiant; back at the time, when Megan inquired about hiring a wedding officiant in Moorea and I had to explain her that there was none because in here, the legal marriage takes place at the City Hall before the Mayor or a rep, and is usually followed by a religious ceremony for the church-goers, so there was not such an occupation as being an officiant in Tahiti… so Megan sent over the ceremony that she wanted to be read, and I arranged for someone to read it off their provided script.
+When I started out my destination wedding planning business, I had no idea that this beautiful couple pictured below would inspire me to become a wedding officiant; back at the time, when Megan inquired about hiring a wedding officiant for her beach wedding in Tahiti (actually, Moorea) and I had to explain that there was none because in here, the legal wedding takes place at the City Hall before the Mayor or a rep, and is usually followed by a religious ceremony for the church-goers, so there was not such an occupation as being an officiant in Tahiti… so Megan sent over the ceremony that she wanted to be read, and I arranged for someone to read it off their provided script.

-This is back then that I started researching how to become a wedding officiant, because clearly you can’t just wing it!
+This is what led to start researching how to become a wedding officiant, because clearly you can’t just wing it!
 I’m a very detail-oriented person and as a Wedding Planner, my ultimate goal is to plan elopements or destination weddings in Moorea that feel both intimate and personalized to my couples, so becoming an Officiant in Moorea for me was so much more than simply putting together a collection of ceremonies for my couples to choose from, and read them out loud in front of my couples (although the officiating part alone at first felt super intimidating to me).
 I trained for 7 months and certified in the U.S. as a Life-Cycle Wedding Celebrant, the first and only in Tahiti to date.

 It’s all about bringing your entire wedding experience in Tahiti to another level, including personalizing the most important piece of the wedding day, I name it, your ceremony.

-I’ve now been writing personalized wedding ceremonies, and officiating in Moorea, Bora Bora, Taha’a, Rangiroa and of course, Tahiti, for 2 years, thanks to this gorgeous couple, and I love it!
+I’ve now been writing personalized wedding ceremonies, and officiated in Moorea, Bora Bora, Taha’a, Rangiroa and of course, Tahiti, since 2015, thanks to this gorgeous couple, and I love it!
+Head over there to read what your options are for an intimate wedding or vow renewal ceremony with me in those islands!

 So thank you so much Megan & Jake for inspiring me to become the Celebrant I am today.

-Here’s their unique love story for your enjoyment:
+Here’s their unique love story for you to get inspired as well:

 Back in November 2013, Megan & Jake were on their first trip to Hawaii.
 In the months leading up to the trip, with much excitement and anticipation, they both thought that this would be the most unbelievable trip yet.
 They were right!
 Jake popped the question!
 Elated and completely surprised, Megan said “yes!” (of course).

-Why Did They Decide To Elope To Have A Secret Boho Chic Beach Wedding In Moorea?
+Why Did They Decide To Elope And Have A Secret Boho Chic Beach Wedding In Moorea?

 While they could have married legally in Moorea, Megan & Jake decided to do the paperwork at the court in the U.S. The day before they boarded the plane from Los Angeles to Tahiti, they shipped out gifts to their parents with a heart-felt note stating that they were leaving the country to be wed on June 4th, 2014!
 They asked that they keep it a secret until they return from their island escape.
 Upon their return, they shipped out 50 hand-made message in a bottle announcements; corked with a sea shell stamp, they had a teal bow accenting the bottle, white sand at the bottom and each came with a unique sea shell keepsake.